justin13601/ACES/docs/source/index.md

 ## Why ACES?

-Why should use this ecosystem?
-If you have a dataset you want to do something with, you can do the following:
+If you have a dataset and want to leverage it for machine learning tasks, the ACES ecosystem offers a streamlined and user-friendly approach.
+Here's how you can easily transform, prepare, and utilize your dataset for efficient and effective machine learning:

 ### 1. Transform to MEDS

-Put your dataset in MEDS form (Link to ETL) -- this will take some human effort, but is simple, easy (relative to other CDMs), and won’t introduce significant biases in your data relative to its raw form.
+- Simplicity: Converting your dataset to the Medical Event Data Standard (MEDS) is straightforward and user-friendly compared to other Common Data Models (CDMs).
+- Minimal Bias: This conversion process ensures that your data remains as close to its raw form as possible, minimizing the introduction of biases.
+- [MEDS-ETL](https://github.com/Medical-Event-Data-Standard/meds_etl): Follow this link for detailed instructions and ETLs to transform your dataset into the MEDS format!

 ### 2. Identify Predicates

-Identify the predicates necessary for the tasks of interest either for new tasks or in the pre-defined criteria we have across these N tasks and M clinical areas you can find here: <LINK>
+- Task-Specific Concepts: Identify the predicates (data concepts) required for your specific machine learning tasks.
+- Pre-Defined Criteria: Utilize our pre-defined criteria across various tasks and clinical areas to expedite this process.
+- [PIE-MD](https://github.com/mmcdermott/PIE_MD/tree/main/tasks/criteria): Access our repository of tasks to find relevant predicates!

 ### 3. Set Dataset-Agnostic Criteria

-Merge those predicates into the dataset-agnostic criteria files at the prior link -- see <HERE> and <HERE> for examples of these on other public (MIMIC-IV, eICU) or private (...) datasets
+- Standardization: Combine the identified predicates with standardized, dataset-agnostic criteria files.
+- Examples: Refer to the [MIMIC-IV](https://github.com/mmcdermott/PIE_MD/tree/main/tasks/MIMIC-IV) and [eICU](https://github.com/mmcdermott/PIE_MD/tree/main/tasks/eICU) examples for guidance on how to structure your criteria files for your private datasets!

 ### 4. Run ACES

-Run ACES to extract your tasks (show command)
+- Run the ACES Command-Line Interface tool (`aces-cli`) to extract cohorts based on your task - check out the [Usage Guide](https://eventstreamaces.readthedocs.io/en/latest/usage.html)!

 ### 5. Run MEDS-Tab

-Run MEDS-Tab to produce comparable, reproducible, and well-tuned XGBoost results for each of these tasks over your dataset-specific feature space (see here)
+Painless Reproducibility: Use [MEDS-Tab](https://github.com/mmcdermott/MEDS_TAB_MIMIC_IV/tree/main/tasks) to obtain comparable, reproducible, and well-tuned XGBoost results tailored to your dataset-specific feature space.

+By following these steps, you can seamlessly transform your dataset, define necessary criteria, and leverage powerful machine learning tools within the ACES ecosystem.
+This approach not only simplifies the process but also ensures high-quality, reproducible results for your machine learning for health projects.

 ______________________________________________________________________

 ## Examples

-You can see this in action for MIMIC-IV <HERE>, eICU <HERE>, and it reliably takes no more than a week of full time human effort to perform steps i - v on new datasets in reasonable raw formulations.
+You can see ACES in action for MIMIC-IV <HERE> and eICU <HERE>.
+It can reliably take no more than a week of full-time human effort to perform steps 1-5 on new datasets in reasonable raw formulations!

 ______________________________________________________________________